Sunday Trading (Horticulture) Bill [HL]

 Groups Affected

-- Local Authorities: Local authorities will have the responsibility of deciding whether or not to allow extended Sunday trading for garden centres in their area, requiring administrative effort and potentially public consultation.
+- Local Authorities in England and Wales: They will have the power to decide whether to allow extended Sunday opening hours for garden centres in their area.

 Powered by nyModel